vKenjoo/FlappyAI/README.md

-AI Flappy Bird Game
+#AI Flappy Bird Game
-This is my first time implementing neural networks using NEAT (NeuroEvolution of Augmenting Topologies) and AI.
-The project is an implementation of the Flappy Bird game using Python's Pygame library, enhanced with an AI that learns to play the game using the NEAT algorithm.
+This project showcases an implementation of the Flappy Bird game using Python's Pygame library, enhanced with an AI that learns to play the game using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.

 Features
-Classic Flappy Bird gameplay.
+Classic Flappy Bird Gameplay: Enjoy the classic mechanics of the Flappy Bird game.
-AI learns to play using NEAT.
+AI Learning with NEAT: Watch as the AI learns to play the game using the NEAT algorithm.
-Visual display of the NEAT algorithm in action.
+Visual Display: See the NEAT algorithm in action with visual representations.
-Configurable game and NEAT parameters.
+Configurable Parameters: Adjust game and NEAT algorithm parameters to experiment with the AI's learning process.
 Requirements
 Python 3.6+
 Pygame